-Figure 8-20 ACL VLAN Access Map (Binding) Window
+Figure 8-25 ACL VLAN Access Map (Binding) Window

 Parameter Description Match IP Access-List Here the IP access list that will be matched will be displayed.
 Match IPv6 Access-List Here the IPv6 access list that will be matched will be displayed.
 Match MAC Access-List Here the MAC access list that will be matched will be displayed.
-Match EXPERT Access-List Here the EXPERT access list that will be matched will be displayed.

-Click the Please Select button navigate to a list of access lists that can be selected to be used in this configuration.
+Click the Please Select button navigate to a list of access lists to be used in this configuration.